nacevedo/SimulationProject/README.md

 # SimulationProject

-This is a sneak peak of our awesome simulation project.
+This is a sneak peek of our awesome simulation project.

 ## Members
 * Bibiana Gamba